XSimon2020/osticket-prereqs/README.md

 <img width="1156" alt="image" src="https://github.com/XSimon2020/osticket-prereqs/assets/111246513/f2c38a63-ad9a-4be1-912a-7ae51f5db8f0">
 </p>
 <p>
 Copy the link URL for MySQL and paste it on Microsoft Edge within the VM to download and install it afterwards.
-After the setup wizard is installed, select a standard configuration, type out a password for the root username, and click "Execute" when accessing the configuration wizard to finish setting up MySQL.
+After the setup wizard is installed, select a standard configuration, type out a password for the "root" username, and click "Execute" when accessing the configuration wizard to finish setting up MySQL.
 </p>
 <br />